Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 Zero for none.
 [SwapBarrier](SwapBarrier): Swap barrier id of the swap barrier to which this windows swap
 group is assigned.
 Zero for none.
+[SysWindowHandle](SysWindowHandle): Low-level windowing system specific window handle of the
+onscreen window.
+Currently Linux/X11 only: The X-Window handle.

 The following settings are derived from a builtin detection heuristic, which
 works on most common GPU's: